 In contrast, a 2009 article from Treehugger makes the case for online shopping as the more sustainable option.
 The article states that, “All products have to be shipped from the warehouse where they’re stored after manufacture, and it can be quite a bit greener to cut the retail store — and all the building, lighting, cooling, heating, and so forth that the store requires — out of the equation.”

 Hmmmm…that theory also makes sense too!

-If you’re hesitant to drag your large grocery totes (that may have some food debris left in them!) into the mall, pick up a few of these adorable, foldable nylon shopping bags.
-The bags pictured are from Amazon but I’ve also seen them at The Container Store and even at my local grocery store.
-A few of them will fit right in your purse when not in use and are easy to whip out and fill with gifts!
+If you’re hesitant to drag your large grocery totes (that may have some food debris left in them!) into the mall, pick up a few of these adorable, foldable nylon shopping bags to dedicate to holiday shopping.

-In addition to skipping the store shopping bag you can also feel free to pass on the extra tissue paper or other extra wrapping some stores insist on wrapping even non-breakable items in.
+In addition to skipping the store shopping bag, you can also feel free to pass on the extra tissue paper or other extra wrappings some stores insist on wrapping even non-breakable items in.
 Honestly, you just don’t need it!

 I also do a bit of online shopping for those hard to find items.
-Just like with in-store shopping, I try to make online shopping as green as possible too.
-How you ask? 🙂
+Just like in-store shopping, I try to make online shopping as green as possible too.
+How, you ask? 🙂

 Your online order is likely to come packaged in a box or large envelope along with packing materials inside.
 Unless you are just going to wrap that shipping box up and gift it you should make sure you are disposing of all that packaging in an environmentally friendly way.

 Plastic packaging like bubble wrap or air pillows (inflated bags) can both be recycled with your other plastic bags and plastic film at your local drop off location.
 Also recyclable through plastic bag/film drop off are plastic shipping envelopes, including Tyvek.